SINTEF/dlite/README.md

 Installation
 ------------
-DLite is available on PyPI and can be installed with pip
+DLite is available on PyPI and can be installed with pip as follows:

 ```shell
 pip install dlite-python[full]